tonywzhang/Study-Guide-Notes/Algorithms.md

   * How do we ensure we can swap out different parts of the system at any time?
   * How can the system be scaled up to serve billions of users?

 ## Stateless

 Stateless does not mean that servers and clients do not have state, it simply means that they do not need to keep track of each other’s state.
 When a client is not interacting with the server, the server has no idea of its existence.
 The server also does not keep a record of past requests.
 Each request is treated as a standalone.

+## JavaScript

+Prototypes are a fundamental feature of Javascript.
+Given this topic's importance to the language, they are a very hot interview/phone screen topic.
+Having a strong grasp on Javascript Prototypes will give you a major leg-up in the application process.